krpraveen0/Next.js-with-Typescript-scalable-boilerplate/datastructure/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+##Configuring Code Formatting
+In order to enforce common coding standard & rules for all the conftributor in order to maintain the best practices, style[formatting] & coding standard consistency.
+In order to achieve this we will be using two tools:
+    1. eslint : For maintaining the best practices coding standards
+    2. prettier.
+For automatic code formatting of the code.

+    #1. eslint
+        - eslint, automatically comes installed and pre-cofigured with nextjs projects, we will be making use of that with bit stricter rules.
+To do so we will configure everything in `.eslintrc.json` ie
+        ```
+            {
+                "extends": ["next","next/core-web-vitals","eslint:recommended"],
+                "globals":{
+                    "React": "readonly"
+                },
+                "rules":{
+                    "no-unused-vars": [1,{"args":"after-used","argsIgnorePattern":"^_"}]
+                }
+            }

+        ```
+        - In above eslintrc file we have added some configuration,
+            - One of them is that we have said React will be always be defined even if we don't specifically import it.
+            - Also I have added one custom rule to prefix unused variable with _ .
+So if we want to declare any variable for future use then we can prefix them with _.
+        - Now let's install eslint package for nextjs ie eslint-config-next ie
+            ``` yarn add -D eslint-config-next ```

+        Now to test our lint rules hit the below command in command prompt/terminal
+            ``` yarn lint ```
+        The above command will show the below output ie..
+        ```
+            yarn lint
+            yarn run v1.22.17
+            $ next lint
+            warn  - You have enabled experimental feature (appDir) in next.config.js.
+            warn  - Experimental features are not covered by semver, and may cause unexpected or broken application behavior.
+Use at your own risk.
+            info  - Thank you for testing `appDir` please leave your feedback at https://nextjs.link/app-feedback

+            ✔ No ESLint warnings or errors
+            Done in 3.26s.
+        ```

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.